mstksg/inCode/copy/entries/dependent-haskell-1.md

 became a *joy* again.
 And, you have the help of *hole driven development*, too.

-If you need, say, an `R n`, there might be only one way go get it --- only one function that returns it.

-If you have something that you need to combine with something you don't know about, you can use typed holes (`_`) and GHC will give you a list of all the values you have in scope that can fit there.
+If you need, say, an `R n`, there might be only one way get it!
+And if you have something that you need to combine with something you don't know about, you can use typed holes (`_`) and GHC will give you a list of all the values you have in scope that can fit there.
 Your programs basically write themselves!

 The more you can restrict the implementations of your functions with your